salawnah/sql_insert_combiner/README.md

 # The Problem
-While working on migrating data from one database to another, especially when using different database systems, the SQL dump will have a separate insert statement for each record in the table, like the following:
+While working on migrating data from one database to another, especially when using different database systems, the SQL dump may have a separate insert statement for each record in the table, like the following:

 ```sql
 INSERT INTO CATS (NAME, AGE) VALUES ('Taki',2);